-Five years ago I visited a comic convention in London with my siblings.
-Ryan Reynold’s mug was everywhere at that convention.
-This was a big deal as Warner Bros. pushed out a film that many thought could be this generation’s Star Wars.
-My brother stood on a stage and recited the Green Lantern Corps oath.
-He did a pretty good job of it and won some goodies.
-The four of us attended in the colours of various lanterns.
-We wore t-shirts and corresponding rings!
+Years ago I visited a comic convention in London with my siblings.
+Warner Bros. had Ryan Reynold’s mug plastered everywhere as they pushed Green Lantern, the next big from DC and—I’m paraphrasing here—possibly this generation’s Star Wars!
+My brother stood on a stage and recited the Green Lantern Corps oath to win some goodies whilst the four of us dressed in the Lantern colours with matching rings.
+We were all rather excited.

-The suit…looks dumb.
-Admirable but dumb.
-Especially over his nose.
+There’s an admirable attempt to make a truly alien feeling suit, but the quality of the CGI doesn’t back up the concept.
 It’s even commented on in the film how it’s not much of a disguise.